 I can't tell you, just how many Christmas movies I've seen over the course of my lifetime, where the overall message is it's this time of year when all faults need to be wiped clean, so that we can start the year anew.
 There's A LOT I could say to that, yet I'll leave it where I typically do when I just wanna give the Reader's Digest version of my thoughts on the matter.
 If you feel like you want to connect back with the family who you're not currently interacting with, do that.
 Just make sure that you know who and what you're dealing with and that you are clear on what reconciliation is all about.

 What reconciliation is not is what a lot of republicans are trying to shove down democrats' throats right through here; it's not about enduring constant abuse and then having the burden be placed on you, the one who had to endure it all, to set things right.
 While yes, restoring a broken relationship does require some forgiving on the "victim's" part, don't let anyone make you feel bad for expecting some full-on repenting on the "victimizer's" part as well.
 Repenting requires taking responsibility.
-Repentance requires wanting to make an amends.
+Repentance requires wanting to make amends.
 Repentance requires seeking what you need in order for the estrangement to cease.
 Repentance also requires humility.

-So, if a family member chooses to reach out, stating that reconciliation is what they truly desire, keep in mind that it looks like.
+So, if a family member chooses to reach out, stating that reconciliation is what they truly desire, keep in mind what it looks like.
 Don't let anyone make you feel like being flippant or dismissive is good enough.
 It's not.
 Not by a long shot.

 Again, I know this wasn't the warm-and-cozy-wrapped-up-in-a-big-red-bow kind of message.
 Still, I hope it offered up a little bit of clarity and confirmation for those who may not be with their family this year.
 Being estranged doesn't make you a bad person.
 It makes you someone who simply wants better for yourself.
 Feel good about that.
 Even if that means experiencing a different kind of holiday season this year.
 One that brings peace and goodwill your way—just differently.